top of page

 - Shoes are not allowed in the indoor spaces, so make sure to bring slip-on shoes or sandals easy to remove at the entrances.

-- Closed toed shoes for the walk down to the sea.
-The 10-minute trail is scenic but a bit treacherous.
+- Closed toed shoes for the walk down to the sea, up to town and the ruins, excursions, etc. The 10-minute trail from Akrimios down to the little beach is scenic but steep and slippery.

-- Bring a swimsuit for the pool and sea!
+- Bring swimsuits for the pool and sea!

 Are there laundry facilities there?